 There is a reason we focused on strawberries – they are simply the healthiest fruity option of its kind that is good for fighting acne.
 Still, other berries have their merits, too.
 In general, you cannot go wrong with grabbing a plate of tasty, fun-to-eat berries if you are trying to minimize a breakout.
 Raspberries, blackberries, blueberries, etc. are very potent aides for diminishing acne.
 Most of them contain tiny amounts of sugar (blueberries being the exception, at 50 grams for every half a kilogram).
 All berries can enrich your system with plenty of phytonutrients that expertly battle any irritation, as well as with all kinds of antioxidants.

 Naturally, all berries are filled with various healthy components, such as tons of vitamin C, magnesium and calcium.
 And these are only the benefits that are known to us at this point!

 Notably, beside helping you rid yourself of recurring pimples, they are likewise marvelously powerful agents when it comes to other kinds of conditions, as well.
-One such condition, that happens to also be related to acne, is resistance to insulin.
+One such condition, which happens to also be related to acne5, is resistance to insulin.
 The ketones in raspberries help regulate your insulin, simultaneously decreasing the activity of your sebaceous glands – leading to less oil in your pores.